 Marketing campaign failure is never desirable, but you at least want to be able to identify if a campaign or marketing spend is failing.
 If you’re going to fail, better to fail quickly and move on.

-An inadequate answer maybe another red flag signally a no-go to spending or you could find yourself in a position to ask the final decision-making question.
+An inadequate answer to the measurement question maybe another red flag signally a no-go to spending, or you could find yourself in a position to ask the final decision-making question.

 Pro tip 2